 Once received, your application will be assessed with all others that are submitted by the closing date.

 17. How long will it take to get a decision?

 We will tell you the result of your application for a school place on the relevant offer date.

-Decision letters will be issued by second class post no less than three working days (including Saturdays) before the offer date.
+Decision letters will be issued by second class post no less than two working days (including Saturdays) before the offer date.

 Applicants who choose to make an online application are guaranteed to receive an email confirming their decision on the offer date.

 We will consider how many places are available in each school and how many pupils have applied to attend that school.

 Where the number of applications is equal to or less than the number of places available, all pupils will be admitted.

 Where the number of applications is more than the number of places available, we will apply a set of criteria to identify which pupils should be prioritised for a place, known as oversubscription criteria and found in the School Admissions Policy (pdf).